 Mark McLaughlin highlights a case on an inheritance tax scheme involving the family home.

 The home loan scheme reached the peak of its popularity in the late 1990s and early 2000s.
-Broadly, the scheme typically involved the homeowner (e.g. Mr X) selling his residence to a trust (i.e. a life interest trust for him) for full market value.
+Broadly, the scheme typically involved the homeowner (e.g. Mr X) selling their residence to a trust (i.e. a life interest trust for them) for full market value.
 The trustees would give Mr X an IOU for the purchase price.
-Mr X would give the IOU to a life interest trust for (say) his adult children.
-Mr X would continue occupying the house by reason of his life interest under the first trust.
+Mr X would then give the IOU to a life interest trust for (say) their adult children.
+Mr X would continue occupying the